robidity/solidity-initial-coin-offering/README.md

 Once both SC are deployed,

-NOTICE: Token.sol doesn't work on localhost, so if you need to do some testings, it should be deployed on the testnet.
+ℹ NOTICE: Token.sol doesn't work on localhost, so if you need to do some testings, it should be deployed on the testnet.

 ## Token.sol